Jbudnick/Bigfoot_Sightings_Case_Study_Public/README.md

 ![](/images/TimeConditions.png)

-Times and Conditions were grouped together in the database, so all values were unique.
-NMF was used to classify the words used into topics and this was used to determine the time of day or weather condition of when the sightings occurred.
-It looks like the majority of the sightings occurred during the evening, and while it was dark outside.
+It looks like the majority of the sightings occurred during the evening, and/or while it was dark outside, but the sightings occurred at all times of day and under a wide variety of conditions.